IDSP22/Final_Project_Deep_Sedation/README.md

 ## Findings/results from interviews

 ## Initial interview:

 * What is the primary patient outcome of interest (deep sedation/ mortality rate)?
-  - In the initial interview both participants relayed that both outcomes, deep sedation and 90-day mortality rate, are of interest.
+  - In the initial interview both participants state that both outcomes: deep sedation and mortality rate are of interest.
+However, in later meetings the scope of the project was narrowed to exposure to deep sedation.
+In the words of Professor Armstrong-Hough "this is the clearest outcome we have found".

-* Is the main purpose of this interactive app to sensitize clinicians to the racial and ethnic disparities in exposure to deep sedation for ARDS patients?
+* Is the main purpuse of this interactive app to sensibilize clinitians on the disparity of deep sedation?
-  - From the initial interview with Professor Mari Armstrong-Hough, that is our understanding.
+  - We established this in the initial interview with Professor Mari Armstrong-Hough.
+They also indicated that they would like to see a section where clinician scientists can play explore patterns in or fit models to patient data.

-* How do they expect the visualizations will help the decision making process, if there is any such expectation?
+* How do they expect the visualizations will help with the decision making process, if there is any such expectation?
-  - **PENDING**: That is to be fleshed out as the prototype is developed and tested.
+  - They want to sensitize critical care clinicians to the racial and ethnic disparities, that is, create awareness to the problem and its implications.

-* How do you envision the dynamic visualization?
+* How do you they envision the dynamic visualization?
-  - Mostly we have discussed a dashboard with dynamic regression output tables.
+  - They envisioned a dashboard with dynamic tables of regression output.

 ## Test interview:

-  **PENDING**
+  We showed our stakeholders the first draft of our idea.
+Even when we did not had a completed app, they were able to visualize the proposed structure.

-* Do you consider the design appropriate and effective in helping visualize patient health outcomes?
+* Do you consider the design appropriate?
+  - They mentioned that they would like to see the visualization with the side by side regression tables and plots.

-* Did you find features in the dashboard easy to understand and/or useful?
+* Did you find the dashboard useful?
+  - They found the dashboard would be more useful for the technical scientists.

-* Is the visualization engaging/attention-grabbing, intuitive, and/or fulfilling the purpose of sensitization?
+* Is the visualization fullfilling the purpose of sensitizing critical care clinicians?
-* Is the color scheme appropriate: are the colors distracting, distinct or blending into each other, jarring or too gaudy, and/or effective in calling attention to key take points of information?
+  - They like the idea for an emotional riveting design for the visualization that will sensitize clinicians to the subject of interest.

+* Are the colors used appropriate?
+  - We were not able to address this question in this first round of interviewing.

-* What parts of the app would you modify?
+* What would you modify?
+  - Our original design had two tabs, one for the prediction and one for the visualizations/plots.
+However, they expressed desire to see a side-by-side tab panel design of the two tabs.
+Considering the UI real estate and time, we did not implement that modification.

 ## Prototyping round 1
 <div style="text-align: right">So far we are envisioning a dashboard that (1) predicts the odds of exposure to deep sedation, and, (2) a visualization that shows 90-day mortality rate, given patient ethnicity and other characteristics.<div/>